redhat-developer/yaml-language-server/README.md

 Completion and hover content are schema-driven.
 See [Associating schemas](#associating-schemas) for configuration details.

 Snippet completions require the client capability `textDocument.completion.completionItem.snippetSupport`.
-When it is absent or `false`, completions insert plain text using placeholder defaults and the first choice, without tab stops.
+When it is absent or `false`, generated completions insert plain text using schema defaults, without tab stops.
+Schema-provided `defaultSnippets` are offered only to clients that support snippets.
 Clients that support snippets retain editable placeholders.

 ## Language server settings